codingseb/Localization/README.md

 |CodingSebLocalization.Fody|[![NuGet Status](http://img.shields.io/nuget/v/CodingSebLocalization.Fody.svg?style=flat&max-age=86400)](https://www.nuget.org/packages/CodingSebLocalization.Fody/)|

 ## The differents parts of the project
-The library is composed of 3 parts :
+The library is composed of 4 parts :

   1. The part "Core" : Nuget "CodingSeb.Localization" Contains the dictionnary of all translations for a "TextId" in C#.

   2. A part "FileLoader" : Allow to open a type of file that contains translations to load in the dictionnary of the "Core" part.

   3. The part to translate (localize) XAML (WPF) "CodingSeb.Localization.WPF".
 Provide `Tr` and `MultiTr` markups and some converters to use in Bindings.
 It use the "Core" in backend.

+  4. The part to translate ViewModel (`INotifyPropertyChanged`).
+Provide `Localize` attribute to put on ViewModel properties that are localized

 ## Installation